 The Luffa Farm in Nipomo is a fun side trip while traveling highway 101 through California’s Central Coast.
 Luffas are part of the gourd family and most often they are used as a bath or kitchen sponges.
 Luffa is also used in many Asian countries as the ingredient in soups and stir-fried dishes.

-Some of the best food in the valley can be found in Santa Maria’s famous style barbecue.
+Some of the best food in the valley can be found in Santa Maria’s famous style of barbecue.
 The tender and juicy meat of tri-tip beef and a hefty helping of sides is a trademark that can be found on Broadway on most days.

-Monterey Bay Area
+Monterey County Area

 Point Lobos State Natural Reserve with its headlands, coves, and rolling meadows is situated 4 miles south of Carmel along historic Cabrillo Highway 1.
 The reserve boasts miles of scenic trails offering views of sea lions, sea otters, gray, humpback and blue whales.